codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/kubernetes-templating.md

 {% endraw %}
 {% endhighlight %}

-Variable replacements will have in all manifests before they are deployed.
+Variable replacements will happen in all manifests before they are deployed.

 ## Using Unix command line tools for templates